Astor63/BL2-Mods/Work In Progress/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.4/ReadMe.md

     - Explosive Elemental Color Glow (similar to Torgue weapons)

 ![Discord Solver - Bloody Edition](https://i.imgur.com/jTwGJgh.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 Of course, the weapon skin is grunge...
-What did you expect for a weapon which stay forgetten in a pool in a cave since so long ?
+What did you expect for a weapon which stay forgetten in a pool in a cave since so long?
 A pristine and shiny weapon perhaps?
 Well, no... she is dirty and all rusted!
-Be happy that this submachine gun is still able to shot fews bullets!
+Be happy that this old submachine gun is still able to shot fews bullets!

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.
 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)